fluid-project/jira-to-11ty/src/issues/FLUID-6620.md

   ]
 }
 ---
-On Firefox and Edge/Chrome (macOS 11), values for the line height and text size adjusters are announced by VoiceOver as 1, 1.1, etc. However in Safari, a value of 1 is announced as *33.3%*. @@Justin Obara theorized that this is the result of Safari performing a calculation based on `aria-valuemin`, `aria-valuemax` and `aria-valuenow`.
+On Firefox and Edge/Chrome (macOS 11), values for the line height and text size adjusters are announced by VoiceOver as 1, 1.1, etc. However in Safari, a value of 1 is announced as *33.3%*.
+Justin Obara theorized that this is the result of Safari performing a calculation based on `aria-valuemin`, `aria-valuemax` and `aria-valuenow`.
 The announced value should match the displayed value.